 To enable the creation of context-aware processes, a new BPMN modeler is created as an extension of the open source Camunda Modeler.
 While it is possible to create processes using the ARPF with any BPMN 2.0 modeler, a specific implementation comes with certain advantages.
 The modeler is linked to the different data stores and can therefore display all available machines, resources, and workers as specific entities or groups (e.g., CNC mill, maintenance workers, etc.) during the modeling of processes.
 This allows the process engineer to easily include the context during process creation.
-Further. it is possible to see available rules of the connected rule engine, enabling their integration as preconditions to activities.
-Moreover, the ARPF specific assignment request is moved to the background of activities, removing them from the eye of the user reducing the potential for user interface overload.
+Further, it is possible to see available rules of the connected rule engine, enabling their integration as preconditions to activities.
+Moreover, the ARPF specific assignment request is moved to the background and no longer visible in the BPM template as a separate task.
+Removing them from the user visibility greatly reduces the potential for an overloaded user interface and directs the focus on the more relevant elements.